Lead Paint Inspections

 4. Dust Wipe Sampling

 The last part of the inspection is dust wipe sampling.
 If newer windows are present, only one sample per room is required.
 In houses with old wooden windows, two dust samples are taken per room.
-The MDE definition of a room includes bedrooms, bathrooms, hallways, kitchens, basements, etc. Samples may be taken from window sills, window wells, and/or floors at our discretion.
+The MDE definition of a room includes bedrooms, bathrooms, hallways, kitchens, basements, etc. Samples may be taken from window sills, window wells, and/or floors.
 Even in rooms with no windows, a floor area will be sampled.
-It is very important to make sure the house is properly cleaned prior to this portion of the inspection (see below).
-MDE lowered their lead dust maximum allowable levels on July 1st, 2020 making it harder to pass the dust sampling portion of these inspections than in previous years.

 The Full Risk reduction certificate that is issued will expire at tenant turnover.
 A new inspection must take place prior to the new tenants moving into the property.